inkayat/AoC/README.md

 # AoC
-Advent of Code is an Advent calendar of small programming puzzles.
+Advent of Code is an advent calendar of small programming puzzles.